theyareonit/linux-gaming-optimization/README.md

 ## Mouse sensitivity

 libinput makes it difficult to set mouse sensitivity to an exact ratio (e.g. exactly 50% sensitivity).
-There is a way to achieve this, however, although it only works on Xorg (I'm not sure of any way to do it on Wayland).
+There is a way to achieve this, however, although it only works on Xorg (some Wayland compositors also provide a way to control the pointer transformation matrix, but you'll have to research that on your own).
 Basically, what you have to do is create a file in `/etc/X11/xorg.conf.d/` called something like `50-mouse-sensitivity.conf`, with the following content:

 ```
 Section "InputClass"